pydata/xarray/doc/computation.rst

 in binary operations.

 Similarly to pandas, this alignment is automatic for arithmetic on binary operations.
-Note that unlike pandas, this the result of a binary operation is by the *intersection* (not the union) of coordinate labels:
+The default result of a binary operation is by the *intersection* (not the union) of coordinate labels:

 .. ipython:: python